FrosteAto/Arch-Linux-Setups/README.md

 ## Step 2: Boot into Arch and get connected (again)

 Once the basic arch install is done, boot into it and get an internet connection.
-This time, getting your internet connection will be through the NetworkManager CLI though.
+This time, setting up your connection will be via the NetworkManager CLI though.
 Peep the basics here -> https://wiki.archlinux.org/title/NetworkManager

 ## Step 3: Download the script